 The topic of places is IDEAL for memory games.
 There are lots of different things you can do, but one of my favourites is to show students a simple city map.
 You know the kind I’m talking about: with square or rectangle buildings and a few different streets.

 Have students study the map for a couple of minutes, and then take the picture off the screen.
 Ask them some questions and they can either answer as a class orally, or you can have students write down their answers.
 Ask them things like, “Where is the bakery?” or, “Is the movie theatre across the street from the bank?”

+Do you want to find out more about one some of our favourite preposition of place activities?
 More ideas for this style of ESL game here: Memory Games for ESL Students.

-#3: Is that Sentence Correct?
+#4: Is that Sentence Correct?

 If you’re teaching prepositions to beginners, you may want to try out this quick grammar review activity.
 The way it works is that mix up a few sentences in terms of word order.
 Then, students have to unscramble the sentences to make grammatically correct ones.

 If you want to challenge more advanced level students, include 1-2 mistakes in terms of spelling or subject-verb agreement.
 Then, have students fix the mistakes AND also unscramble the sentences.

 Do you want to know more about this preposition activity?
 Check it out here: Grammar Review ESL Game.

 - Bolen, Jackie (Author)

 - 146 Pages - 06/18/2020 (Publication Date)